Siemens splurges $7.6 billion on Dresser-Rand in U.S. shale market bet

 Analysts saw the deal - which coincided with another major German buy in the United States, Merck KGaA's (MRCG.DE) agreed purchase of Sigma-Aldrich Corp SIAL.O, as strategic, but said the price looked high.

-It gave Dresser-Rand an enterprise value of about 16 times earnings before interest, tax, depreciation and amortization (EBITDA), about twice that of its peers.
+It gave Dresser-Rand an enterprise value of about 16 times earnings before interest, tax, depreciation and amortisation (EBITDA), about twice that of its peers.

 "Siemens has largely missed out on the U.S. oil & gas ... boom over the past years," JPMorgan capital goods analyst Andreas Willi wrote in a note on Monday.
 "Siemens' increase in exposure comes potentially late in the cycle and value creation from this deal may have to depend very much on execution."